Woodrow Landfair: 48 state motorcycle journey

-Land Of The Free
+Land of the Free

 In June 2014, Landfair's semi-autobiographical novel Land of the Free was published by Harbinger Book Group with the support of a twenty-eight city book tour, which retraced parts of Landfair's motorcycle travels.

 The novel met mixed reviews, with Kirkus Reviews writing, “Throughout, Landfair’s evocative prose places the reader on the seemingly endless highways and byways of our expansive country.
 However, for all of its focus on trying to understand the American spirit, the novel fails to divulge very much information about its main character.”

+Television, film and theater

+According to IMDb, Pack plays himself as the owner of El Porto Surf Shop in Season 1 Episode 3 of the Netflix original series Chad & JT Go Deep in 2022.
+Landfair appears in the Richard Linklater documentary Inning by Inning: A Portrait of a Coach, which aired on ESPN in 2008 and was filmed during the 2006 college baseball season in which coach Augie Garrido attempted to capture consecutive national titles.
+Landfair is also listed on the credits of Benjamin Moses Smith's short film David and the Fish.

+On September 23, 2007, Landfair authored and performed a one man show 48 States of Adventure at Washington D.C.'s Wolf Trap National Park for the Performing Arts in front of a capacity crowd.
+The show was recorded as an album, 48 LIVE, which sells on iTunes.
+From 2010-2011 Landfair worked as a member of the production staff at the Public Theater led by artistic director Oskar Eustis.
+From 2011-2017 he performed as a salaried actor for McDonald's, appearing in the role of the company spokesperson and Chief Happiness Officer at corporate and franchisee events, as well as schools, hospitals, sporting events, and local television and radio stations.